I Don't Care (Cheryl song): Music video

 The accompanying music video for "I Don't Care" was directed by Colin Tilley in August 2014 in Málaga, Spain.
 The pair had previously collaborated on previous single "Crazy Stupid Love".
 The same month, the singer teased her followers on social media with pictures from the video.
-It starts with a honey-skinned Cheryl skipping around a beach with long locks and smiling, wearing oversized wooly jumper.
+It starts with a honey-skinned Cheryl skipping around a beach with long locks and smiling, wearing oversized woolly jumper.
 In another scene, Cheryl is on a luxury boat with a group of friends in a white crop-top, denim shorts and bright pink sunglasses.
 During the video she also dances in a yellow crop-top, while shots of her on top of a cliff are also shown.
 At one point, the singer is in a bed wearing nothing but a white shirt and smudged eyeliner, with glimpses of black, lace underwear underneath, and looks directly into the camera and mouthing "zero fucks given".

 The music video received mixed reviews from critics.
 Kim Gregory from Now magazine provided a negative review for the video, pointing out her "dodgy" outfits and makeup, and stating she was disappointed with Cheryl's entire attitude in the video.